Simon Curtis is a maritime lawyer with extensive experience in shipbuilding and offshore procurement matters.

 Simon has been honoured as a “Senior Statesperson” in the shipping section Chambers UK 2023, Chambers and Partners, who report that “Simon Curtis is a renowned practitioner in the shipbuilding sphere, often acting for clients in the LNG industry and that "Simon wrote the book on ship finance.
 He has a very good reputation."
 Simon is also included in the Hall of Fame for shipping law in The Legal 500 UK 2023, Legalease.

 Simon has been recognised as one of the “top five” maritime lawyers in the UK in the Guide to the Best of the Best, Legal Media Group since 1998, and recognised as one of the world’s foremost legal practitioners in the shipping category of Who’s Who Legal, Law Business Research since 2008, when it was first published.
+He has also been reconised by Business Today as a "Top 10 Leading UK Shipping Lawyers Making Waves."

 Simon served on the Board of Directors of Haynes and Boone between 2016-2019.